 We maintain industry-leading margins by managing our personnel costs and expenses while continuing to invest in our business, particularly in sales and marketing and leading-edge technology.
 We believe these investments are critical to our success.
-Looking to the future, we believe that investing in our products, people, and digital capabilities will position us to capitalize on opportunities for long-term growth.
+Looking to the future, we believe that investing in our solutions, people, and digital capabilities will position us to capitalize on opportunities for long-term growth.

-We closely monitor the evolving challenges and needs of small- and mid-sized businesses.
+We closely monitor the evolving challenges and needs of small- and mid-sized businesses, and proactively aid our clients in navigating these challenges.
 Through our unique blend of innovative technology solutions, backed by our extensive compliance and HR expertise, we help clients more effectively hire, engage, train, and retain top talent in this challenging workforce environment.
 As businesses operate in a tight labor market, having an online portal for employee self-service that is intuitive and easy-to-use helps increase employee retention and efficiency for our clients.
 Recent enhancements to our Paychex Flex platform were designed to improve the client and employee experiences from hiring and onboarding through employee retention.

-Second Quarter and Year to Date Business Highlights
+Third Quarter and Year to Date Business Highlights